ieee-uottawa/vending-machine/README.md

 ### Known Issues

 - Whenever NGROK is restarted, the domain changes.
 This needs to also be reflected in the Square Developer Dashboard's Webhooks configuration, or else it will send the Webhooks to nothing.
+- Sometimes the SSH connection disconnects but the server and ngrok are still running so you can't re-run them to get their GUI back.
+Run this command to kill them `pkill -f "go run ."; pkill -f "ngrok http 8000"; lsof -ti :8000 | xargs -r kill -9`

 # Testing